MatheusRibeiroVidal/MatheusRibeiroVidal.github.io/Zola_builder/content/posts/OJ_problem.md

 ## Empirically
 Short answer is **yes**.
 I mean, I do it every morning and there is little to no discernible taste difference between one or many shakes.

 Okay, so done deal right?
-Could be, but of course I'm going to overcomplicate it.
+Could be, but of course it would be no fun to think only this way.

 ## Analytically
 This looks like something I could solve with some kind of diffusion modelling under turbulence maybe?
-Sounds interesting but i need to do some more research to actually be able to do it properly, I think.
+Sounds interesting but I need to do some more research to actually be able to do it properly, I think.

 ## Numerically
 This is probably the most overkill way to do it, and that's what I like the most about it.
 Since I've been working to understand OpenFoam, it makes sense to try and model a shake of a bottle of juice in it and check out the results.